scds/text-analysis-1/lessons/or-strat.md

 <img src="../assets/img/strategy/strategy_replace-2.png" width="100%" alt="" style="border: solid 2px black">

-Before working through your error list with "Replace," however, there is an alternative - and arguably better - approach.
-If you notice that you have made an error, you can easily undo it by going to the "Undo / Redo" tab
+If you notice that you have made an error, you can easily undo it by going to the "Undo / Redo" tab.
+Before working through your error list with "Replace," however, there is an alternative – and arguably better – approach.
 Read on...

-## 2.2.2 - Find-and-replace with GREL (Google / General Refine Expression Language) {#step2}
+## 3.2.
+Find-and-replace with GREL (Google / General Refine Expression Language) {#step2}
 <iframe id="kmsembed-1_4df746o0" width="100%" height="416" src="https://www.macvideo.ca/embed/secure/iframe/entryId/1_4df746o0/uiConfId/39241881" class="kmsembed" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" referrerPolicy="no-referrer-when-downgrade" sandbox="allow-forms allow-same-origin allow-scripts allow-top-navigation allow-pointer-lock allow-popups allow-modals allow-orientation-lock allow-popups-to-escape-sandbox allow-presentation allow-top-navigation-by-user-activation" frameborder="0" title="Kaltura Player"></iframe>

 Performing find-and-replace tasks with GREL, or General Refine Expression Language, allows us to use variables and create formulas - we can correct more errors at once while at the same time not being overly broad in the scope of our transformations.
 Going the GREL route is a preferred strategy to the “replace” command in OpenRefine because you can preview your changes before you apply them.